z1shahraki/Spark-Course/README.md

 1. Ratings Histogram
 2. Average Friends by Age in a Social Network
 3. Minimum Temperature by Location
-4. Counting Word Occurrences in a Text File
+4. Counting Word Occurrences in a Book